JD Spielman voices no regrets after leaving Nebraska for TCU

 "I did not quit on any team," Spielman tweeted on July 20.
 "I played all 12 games last year while struggling with depression and anxiety.
 I went out there and took hits every day for your entertainment all while being 30 pounds below playing weight due to not eating and not sleeping."

-Spielman’s weight loss wasn’t reported about during the season.
-But Frost hinted at some off-the-field issues in early March.
-Before the pandemic shutdown, the Huskers announced that Spielman would miss spring workouts for personal reasons.
+Spielman's weight loss wasn't reported on during the season.
+But Frost hinted at off-the-field issues in early March.
+Before the pandemic shutdown, the Huskers said Spielman would miss spring workouts for personal reasons.

-“We’re keeping tabs on him and wish him the best while he’s dealing with things that he has to deal with,” Frost said at the time.
-“I think there’ll be a lot of dialogue down the road, but right now we just wish him the best.”
+"We're keeping tabs on him and wish him the best while he's dealing with things that he has to deal with," Frost said then.
+"I think there'll be a lot of dialogue down the road, but right now we just wish him the best."

-Spielman picked TCU partly due to his relationship with former Gophers coach Jerry Kill, who recruited him in high school.
+Spielman picked TCU partly because of his relationship with former Gophers coach Jerry Kill, who recruited him in high school.
 Kill, who left Minnesota in 2015, is now a special assistant to Horned Frogs coach Gary Patterson.

 "What made me want to come to TCU was I really believed what the coaches were telling me, the plan they had for me," Spielman said.

-Despite being a Biletnikoff Award candidate, Spielman hasn’t caught more than two passes or surpassed 20 yards receiving in his first three games.
-But he’s playing in the backfield and the team’s top punt returner.
+Despite being a Biletnikoff Award candidate as best receiver in the nation, Spielman hasn't caught more than two passes or surpassed 20 yards receiving in his first three games.
+But he's playing in the backfield and is the team's top punt returner.